terrapower/armi/doc/user/grids.rst

 Placeholders and Whitespace
 """""""""""""""""""""""""""
 In lattice maps whitespace is used to separate symbols.
 The exact count of spaces is not strictly speaking important;
 one space is as good as five.
-The following to lattice maps yield the same result, though obviously one is easier to read than the other
+The following two lattice maps yield the same result, though obviously one is easier to read than the other

 .. code-block:: yaml